qnn16/cse163-tennis-project-gang/README.md

 # Analysis on Men's Professional Tennis Matches

+Our project uses all of the requisite Python packages and versions that was provided by the `environment.yaml` file on the CSE163 course page.

 We use the plotly and glob libraries in our project which may not already be installed for others.
 To install plotly this line of code can be ran in the terminal\
 `pip install plotly`